-Yes, engaging in oral sex by either giving oral sex to someone with infected genitals or receiving oral sex by someone with an infected throat or mouth can result in a Gonorrhea infection.
+Yes, engaging in oral sex by either giving oral sex to someone with infected genitals or receiving oral sex by someone with an infected throat or mouth can result in a gonorrhea infection.
 While the infection comes from semen and vaginal fluids, it can infect the eyes, mouth, and throat in addition to the genitals, urethra, and anus.
-Anyone can get Gonorrhea, even if they have been diagnosed and treated for Gonorrhea before.

-Women who are pregnant can pass Gonorrhea onto their baby during birth.
+Women who are pregnant can pass gonorrhea onto their baby during birth.
 This can result in the baby having joint, eye, or blood infections.
-For Gonorrhea transmitted during childbirth, it is most common for the baby to have an eye infection also called gonococcal conjunctivitis.
-It typically begins 2 to 4 days after birth and can result in pus, swelling, and redness in the infant’s eyes.
+For gonorrhea transmitted during childbirth, it is most common for the baby to have an eye infection also called [gonococcal conjunctivitis](https://emedicine.medscape.com/article/1192190-overview0.
+It typically begins two to four days after birth and can cause pus, swelling, and redness in the infant’s eyes.

 Certain traits do increase your likelihood of contracting gonorrhea:

-- Engaging with multiple sexual partners in one year - The more partners who engage with, the more likely you will be exposed to an infected person and contract a STD.
+- Engaging with multiple sexual partners in one year - The more partners you engage with, the more likely you will be exposed to an infected person and contract a STD.

 - Having unprotected sex – Condoms can reduce the likelihood of you contracting a STD; however, condoms are never 100% effective.
 If you are concerned you may have a STD, you should get tested regardless of whether you used a condom in your last sexual encounter.